 The Letters of Josephine Louise Newcomb

 Josephine Louise Newcomb (1816-1901), whose life spanned nearly the entire nineteenth century, was pivotal to the history of Tulane University and to the education of thousands of women in New Orleans and throughout the South and the nation.
-Although there have been many accounts of her life since she made that first critical donation establishing Newcomb College in 1886, no one has ever consulted extensively, or often even correctly, her own words—her written voice—in the extensive correspondence that she left behind.
+Although there have been many accounts of her life since she made that first critical donation establishing Newcomb College in 1886, no one has ever consulted extensively, or often even correctly, her own words—her written voice—in the extensive correspondence that is still extant.
 This website is created to do just that: to provide direct access to more than 130 of her letters (many of them transcribed here for the first time) and indirect access to 350 more, thus encouraging others to interpret her life and contributions more fully and with greater fidelity to her own vision.

 Context of Her Life and Context of This Project

-In her 1886 donation towards the founding of the H. Sophie Newcomb Memorial College, Josephine Louise Newcomb (JLN) sought to provide an education for girls and women that looked “to the practical side of life as well as to literary excellence.”
+In her 1886 donation towards the founding of the H. Sophie Newcomb Memorial College, Josephine Louise Newcomb (JLN) sought to provide an education for white girls and women that looked “to the practical side of life as well as to literary excellence.”
 This practical side of life can be seen in her letters, as well.
 She wrote about the College, more than she visited it, finding herself not willing, or emotionally able, to establish a home until late in life.
 In some sense, the letters were her way of making a home, and they certainly aided others in carrying out her goals for the College.

 The Memorial To Daughter Sophie

 Harriott Sophie Newcomb (1855-1870) was born in New York City.
-She would live there for most of her life, but she also spent almost two years in France and a year in Baltimore, as well as summers in resort towns in New York, and possibly Virginia.
+She would live there for most of her life, but she also spent almost two years in Europe and a year in Baltimore, as well as summers in resort towns in New York, and possibly Virginia.

 For more on her life, see the next column and also here.